Joan Garry's Guide to Nonprofit Leadership

 I will dig deep with your board on a key topic.
 You can count on lots of interaction, a big fat dose of actionable advice, and my signature sense of humor.

 Each book you purchase gives you a chance to win.
+And if you leave a review on Amazon, you can get 5 additional chances to win!

 To enter, click the button below.